What is (or was) Blue Steel? O.K. I know there is/was a rock band with the same name.......

 These pages are dedicated to the people who worked on Blue Steel development and deployment, and particularly to those who took part in the full scale flight trials in U.K. and Australia in the early 1960s

-As I mention in some E-mails, the priority will always be to establish contact and to let people know what we are up to.
+The priority is to establish contact and to let people know what we are up to.
 So please take a look at the Contact list and see if you can add to it (or correct it).
-Please contact me at jsaxon@pcug.org.au for the password which is used to avoid search engines.

 In the meantime we keep in contact by various means including a mailing list.
-If you would like to join the list, please visit https://lists.tip.net.au/mailman/listinfo/bluesteel We are keen to maintain and improve the contact lists - please review and contribute to the lists whenever possible.
+If you would like to join the list, please visit https://lists.tip.net.au/mailman/listinfo/bluesteel it's generally not at all busy.
+Please ignore any complaints about our perfectly valid security certificate.

 A lot more information on the Australian trials (particularly from an RAF perspective) can be found Bryan Wetton's web site at http://beesoft.soho.on.net/4JSTU/bluesteel.htm These pages are written and maintained in Adelaide and contain a lot more information, including the 2001 reunion and some great photos.